Experiencing the Humanities

 You also may want to notice how the political beliefs of each group are different, too, and how that affects voting in a country.
 In some countries, where each individual's vote is counted equally, this voting tends to favor the wishes of urban and suburban communities over those of rural communities.
 In other countries, such as the U.S., where each state has an equal power in some of its political bodies--such as in the U.S. Senate--some types of voting give more equal power to rural communities, even though these communities may have much smaller populations.

 The best way to experience each of these five sociological cultures and their attributes is to live in them for awhile.
 You also can learn quite a bit simply by talking with those who were raised in them or have lived in them for a long time.

 Another popular theory--or rather a popular argument-- is the fight that many intellectuals have over "nature" versus "nurture."

 The "nature" people often are in the "hard sciences" such as biology, neurology (the study of the nervous system), and medicine.
-They believe that the genetic code we are naturally born with usually determines what we will become.
-They say that even the smallest details of our personalities, whom we marry, what jobs we choose, or whether we get grumpy at breakfast when we read the newspaper headlines, all may be determined by our DNA--by what genes we have in our cells at birth.
+Some of them believe that the genetic code we are naturally born with is the primary determining factor for what we will become.
+They say that even the smallest details of our personalities, whom we marry, what jobs we choose, or whether we are grumpy at breakfast as we read the newspaper headlines--that all of these may be determined by our DNA--by the genes that we have in our cells at birth.